Ai Accountant

 Key takeaways

-• Well designed transaction categorization rules act as bookkeeping autopilot, they map Indian bank narrations, payment modes, and counterparties to the right ledgers, GST codes, and vendor masters.
+• Transaction categorization rules are predetermined instructions that automatically map Indian bank narrations, payment modes, and counterparties to the correct ledgers, GST codes, and vendor masters, acting as bookkeeping autopilot.

 What Are Transaction Categorization Rules?

 Think of transaction categorization rules as bookkeeping autopilot.
-They are predetermined instructions that tell your accounting system where each transaction belongs, consistently, and in a way that mirrors your chart of accounts and compliance needs.
+They are predetermined instructions that tell your accounting system where each transaction belongs.
+They do this consistently, in a way that mirrors your chart of accounts and compliance needs.

-When a bank transaction contains “RAZORPAY,” the rule routes it to Payment Gateway Charges.
-When narration shows “CBIC,” it posts to GST Payable.
-These rules evaluate attributes like descriptions, payment modes, counterparty names, and ranges, then map the transaction to the right ledger, GST code, vendor, and tax treatment.
-For context, see importance of transaction categorization.
+When a bank transaction contains "RAZORPAY," the rule routes it to Payment Gateway Charges.
+When the narration shows "CBIC," it posts to GST Payable.
+These rules evaluate attributes like descriptions, payment modes, counterparty names, and ranges.
+They then map each transaction to the right ledger, GST code, vendor, and tax treatment.

 Understanding India's Unique Expense Categorization Needs